 The third (and final for now) phase is ongoing, in piecemeal fashion, to include:

 Replacing the gents, ladies and disabled toilets.

-Improving the car park entrance and exit, and landscape the approach and surroundings.
+Improving the car park entrance and exit, and rearranging/remarking the car park

-The committee will not seek further grants from public bodies, but will pursue other grant options.
-Care will be taken to rebuild the Hall’s reserves, and there will be more events aimed at bolstering them.
+The committee has not sought further grants from public bodies, and is aiming to complete the third phase using current reserves (while respecting its published reserve policy).
+For now, the imperative to raise major sums for refurbishment is waning although it will always be necessary to hold fundraising events from time to time in order that proper maintenance can be afforded.
 Support for such events on the part of the local community is obviously vital, and committee members are very grateful to all those who have already turned out in numbers to support various entertainments, sales and bazaars.